raoapurv007/Deepfake-Image-Identification/README.md

 Used to build web-based applications that can be easily shared and used, even by people without technical expertise.
 In this context, it's likely used to create a web interface for users to upload images and get real-time deepfake detection results

-2.Torch: The fundamental Python library for machine learning, providing tensor computations and automatic differentiation.
+2. Torch: The fundamental Python library for machine learning, providing tensor computations and automatic differentiation.

-3.facenet_pytorch: A PyTorch library specifically designed for face recognition and analysis.
+3. facenet_pytorch: A PyTorch library specifically designed for face recognition and analysis.

 MTCNN: A state-of-the-art face detection model that can accurately locate faces in images, even in challenging conditions.